remiadon/remiadon.github.io/_posts/2019-07-24-a-more-flexible-lcm.md

 While reading about this algorithm in the papers presented by [Alexandre Termier](http://people.irisa.fr/Alexandre.Termier/) , there seemd to be practial limitations ruling the existing algorithms.

 [This paper's preliminaries section](https://tel.archives-ouvertes.fr/tel-01006195/document) gives a good overview of the principles that are common to almost every (re)-implementation of LCM you can find.
 Amongst the core concepts is what is called a `reduced dataset`.
-Basicaly a reduced dataset is nothing more than a slice a slice of the original dataset; that is to say of subset of the original transactions.
+Basicaly a reduced dataset is a slice of the original dataset; that is to say of subset of the original transactions.

 ------------